-While the United States also tops this list in terms of the total pool of allocated IPv6 addresses, with some 20% of the total span of allocated IPv6 addresses, the per capita number is lower than many others in this list.
-Sweden has a surprisingly high number.
-The large address pools are likely due to early IPv6 allocations, made under a somewhat different allocation policy regime that that used today.
+While the United States also tops this list in terms of the total pool of allocated IPv6 addresses, with some 19% of the total span of allocated IPv6 addresses, the per capita number is lower than many others in this list.
+Sweden has a surprisingly high number of allocated addresses per capita.
+The large IPv6 address pools allocated to some ISPs are likely due to early IPv6 allocations, made under a somewhat different allocation policy regime that that used today.

 Some twenty years ago it was common practice to point out the inequities in the state of IPv4 address deployment.
-Some US universities had more IPv4 addresses at their disposal than some highly populated developing economies, and the disparity was a part of the criticism of the address management practices of the time.
+At the time, some US universities had more IPv4 addresses at their disposal than some highly populated developing economies, and the disparity was a part of the criticism of the address management practices that were used at the time.
 The RIR system was intended to address this issue of predisposition to a biased outcome.
 The concept behind the system that within the regional community each community had the ability to develop their own address distribution policies and could determine for themselves what they meant by such terms as "fairness" and "equity" and then direct their regional address registry to implement these policies.
-While IPv4 had a very evident early adopter reward, in that the address allocations in the IPv4 class-based address plan could be quite extravagant, the idea was that in IPv6, where the address allocations were developed from the outset through local bottom-up policy determinate frameworks, such evident inequities in the outcome would be avoided.
+While IPv4 had a very evident early adopter reward, in that the address allocations in the IPv4 class-based address plan could be quite extravagant, the idea was that in IPv6, where the address allocations were developed from the outset through local bottom-up policy determinate frameworks, such evident inequities in the outcome would be avoided, or so it was hoped.
 It was also envisaged that with such a vast address plan provided by 128 bits of address space, the entire concept of scarcity and inequity would be largely irrelevant.
-2 is a vast number and the entire concept of comparison between two vast pools of addresses is somewhat irrelevant.
-So when we look at the metric of /48s per head of population don't forget that a /48 is actually 80 bits of address space, which is massively larger than the entire IPv4 address space.
+2128 is a vast number and the entire concept of comparison between two vast pools of addresses is somewhat irrelevant.
+So, when we look at the metric of /48s per head of population, don't forget that a /48 is actually 80 bits of address space, which is massively larger than the entire IPv4 address space.
 Even India's average of 0.1 /48s per capita is still a truly massive number of IPv6 addresses!

 However, before we go too far down this path it is also useful to bear in mind that the 128 bits of address space in IPv6 has become largely a myth.
-We sliced off 64 bits in the address span for no particularly good reason, as it turns out.
-We then sliced off a further 48 bits for again no particularly good reason.
-So the vastness of the address space represented by 128 bits in IPv6 is in fact not so vast.
+We sliced off 64 bits in the address plan for no particularly good reason, as it turns out.
+We then sliced off a further 16 bits for again no particularly good reason.
+16 bits for end site addresses allows for some 65,000 distinct networks within each site, which is somewhat outlandish in pretty much every case.
+The result is that the vastness of the address space represented by 128 bits in IPv6 is in fact not so vast in practice.
 The usable address prefix space in IPv4 roughly equates a /32 end address in IPv4 with around a /48 prefix in IPv6.
 So perhaps this comparison of /48s per capita is not entirely fanciful, and there is some substance to the observation that there are inequities in the address distribution in IPv6 so far.
 However, unlike IPv4, the exhaustion of the IPv6 address space is still quite some time off, and we still believe that there are sufficient IPv6 addresses to support a uniform address utilisation model across the entire world of silicon over time.